Cool-Computer-Club/blog/README.md

 a very visual landing page (Esraa & John) a blog page for each individual in the team (Cleo & Jen) (These pairs will swap half way through the first day)

+## Project Plan
+* Create a landing page with Navbar, author profiles and images, these are links to individual blog pages and social media.
+* Navbar contains links to about page and contact page.
+* Create blog/profile pages for each member.

+### Stretch Goals
+* Some way of filtering blog posts (by date, content, author).
+* Highlight name of author.
+* Animation